-- S Subject ---> "Who am I? (thoughts, internal states, emotions, feelings, attachments); - O Object ---> "What am I doing?" (the activity, what is happening to you, observe the objects, create a separation between you and the object); - L Location ---> "Where am I?" and also "What is this place?
+O - Object ---> "What am I doing?" (the activity, what is happening to you, observe the objects, create a separation between you and the object);

+L - Location ---> "Where am I?" and also "What is this place?
 What am I doing here?", "What is my purpose here?";

-Community event
+Community events

-During the training on the 5-th day the participants had the chance to develop and deliver empowering workshops for local students on the topic of personal development and employability.
-Divided in 4 groups, participants prepared two-hour long workshops separated in two sessions by one hour.
+In the follow-up phase the participants had the chance to develop and deliver empowering workshops for local youth on the topic of personal development and employability.
+The participants prepared two/three-hour long workshops separated in two sessions.
 Here are descriptions of the workshops: